wouterpeere/GHEtool/docs/sources/code/Validation/inter_sizing_tool_comparison.rst

 Test 4 features a relatively high annual ground load imbalance with peak load conditions occurring during cooling operations.
 This profile serves as an effective test for evaluating the long-term borehole thermal interference effects.
-The borefield length is calculated for a design period of 20 years for 25 boreholes, each with a borehole thermal resistance of 0.2 m.K/W.
+The borefield depth is calculated for a design period of 20 years for 25 boreholes, each with a borehole thermal resistance of 0.2 m.K/W.

-.. list-table:: Calculated borefield lengths for Test 4 with  a peak load duration of 6 hours and imposed Rb=0.2 m.K/W
+.. list-table:: Calculated borehole depths for Test 4 with  a peak load duration of 6 hours and imposed Rb*=0.2 m.K/W

    * - Sizing method
-     - Borehole length [m]
+     - Borehole depth [m]
      - Difference from mean [%]
-     - Imposed Rb = 0.2 [m.K/W]
+     - Imposed Rb* = 0.2 [m.K/W]
    * - L2
      - 121.5
      - 1.9